aeimo/staicy/README.md

 🔗 Open in draw.io: https://app.diagrams.net/?mode=google&fileId=1ldI60cGw-PEy_kAvBpR_lth2ru0VUjEB
 ```
 ![Alt text](images/my-image10.png)
 13) Click open with draw.io.
 Then click File -> Embed -> IFrame.
 Leave the default settings and click create.
-Copy the link within the iframe after src=".
+Copy the link within the iframe where it says src="LongLinkHere".
 Then close that pop-up window.
 14) In staicy/frontend/src/pages open LandingPage.tsx.
 Scroll to line 478 and enter this link where it says src="ENTER_YOUR_OWN_DRAWIO_EMBED_URL_HERE".
 15) Now the repository links a drawing directly to your google drive.